merenlab/merenlab.org/data/prochlorococcus-metapangenome/index.md

 ### Environmental connectivity of each gene cluster

+{:.warning}
+Most these steps are specific to anvi'o `v3` and have been imporoved so dramatically.
+If you are struggling with a similar analysis using later versions of anvi'o and our online tutorials do not seem to help, please let us know and we will help you sort things out.

 The next step is to link each gene from each genome across every metagenome to characterize the ratio of environmentally accessory genes (EAGs) to environmentally core genes (ECGs) in each gene cluster in the pangenome.
 This way, we will be linking the pangenome to the environment not only through the distribution statistics of each genome across each metagenome (see 'Niche partitioning of genomes'), but also by connecting the contents of each gene cluster to the environment:

 ``` bash